OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanets/index.md

 :::{note}
 The blue rings do not signify an orbit, but merely mark the locations of stars with known planets.
 The larger the ring, the closer it is to your position.

+To see the individual systems of planets with planetary orbits and a rendition of the habitable zone, see the [Exoplanet System Module](../exoplanet-system-module/index).
 :::